nrc/r4cppp/rc raw.md

 fn add_5(p: *mut i32) -> i32 {
     unsafe {
         if !p.is_null() { // Note that *-pointers do not auto-deref, so this is
-                          // a method implemented on *int, not int.
+                          // a method implemented on *i32, not i32.
             *p + 5
         } else {
             -1            // Not a recommended error handling strategy.